Lastaapps/ctu-bi-pjp/README.md

 ```

 ## Compiler requirements ##
-Compiler process source code supplied on the stdin and produces LLVM ir on its stdout.
+Compiler processes source code supplied on the stdin and produces LLVM ir on its stdout.
-All errors are should be written to the stdin, non zero return code should be return in case of error.
+All errors should be written to the stdin, non zero return code should be return in case of error.
 No arguments are required, but the mila wrapper is prepared for -v/--verbose, -d/--debug options which can be passed to the compiler.
 Other arguments can be also added for various purposes.